AWSClassroom-com/kiro_on_aws/labs/lab4/README.md

 If expired: `aws login --region <your-region>`.

+### 4. GitHub account

+You'll need a GitHub account to host the repo Amplify deploys from.
+If you don't already have one, sign up at https://github.com/signup.

-### 4. Create a Bedrock Agent alias and capture IDs
+### 5. Create a Bedrock Agent alias and capture IDs

 The test alias from Lab 3 (`TSTALIASID`) only works in the Console test panel.
 Create a real alias.